Multi-modal Multi-kernel Graph Learning for Autism Prediction and Biomarker Discovery: Introduction

 \section{Introduction}

-The development of medical devices has provided the basis for the acquisition of multiple clinical data.
-It has been found that multi-modal data contains more information than single-modal \citep{mohammadi2017structured}.
-It takes advantage of the joint and supplementary information of multiple modalities to provide enriched information than a single modality.
-Recently, many approaches that aim to make use of multi-modal data for disease prediction have been proposed, such as multi-modal fusion methods based on attention mechanisms \citep{9857948, zheng2022multi}, multi-task learning \citep{adeli2019multi, jie2015manifold}, and nonnegative matrix decomposition \citep{zhou2019latent, peng2020group}.
-These approaches are based on feature learning and do not adequately explore the structure and cross-modal relationships between multi-modal.
-As a result, there is increasing interest in fully exploiting the knowledge of multi-modal.
+\IEEEPARstart{T}{he} development of medical devices has facilitated the acquisition of multi-modal clinical data.
+It has been found that multi-modal data could benefit disease prediction as it contains more information than single-modal data~\cite{wang2022machine, lv2024disentangled} by taking advantage of the joint and supplementary information.
+Recently, a few approaches that aim to make use of multi-modal data for disease prediction have been proposed, including multi-modal fusion methods based on attention mechanisms \cite{10325596, zheng2022multi}, multi-task learning \cite{adeli2019multi, liu2024multi}, and nonnegative matrix decomposition \cite{zhou2019latent, peng2020group}.
+However, these approaches rely on feature learning and do not adequately explore the structure and cross-modal relationships between modalities.
+Simple modal fusion cannot fully utilize multi-modal data because different modalities lead to complex relational dependencies.
+Graph learning works by connecting data from different modalities into edges in an optimal graph and constructing specific learning paradigms for various downstream tasks\cite{liu2022mmgk, 10746501, wu2023medical}.
+As a result, how to fully exploit the knowledge of multi-modal is still a long-standing research topic.